manuelesvi/RandomFortune/README.md

 # RandomFortune
-A BASH script to show a colorized character saying what UNIX fortune command has for you.
+A BASH script that shows a colorized character saying what UNIX `fortune` command has for you.

 # Requirements
 - lolcat